syuvivida/DQMSpace/runregistry_scripts/lumiloss/README.md

 ./runAllSteps_lumiloss.sh
 ```

 5. The script runAllSteps_lumiloss.sh can be run step by step or in one go.
 For longer run list, sometimes you can lose connection to the runregistry database and need to repeat certain steps.
-You can also use the default input parameters (the minimum number of input parameters is 1)
+You can also use the default input parameters (the minimum number of input parameters is 1).
+The steps include
+all, inputcsv, json, outputcsv, plot, and dump.
 ```
 ./runAllSteps_lumiloss.sh eraB
 ./runAllSteps_lumiloss.sh eraB inputcsv